 Best Kid’s Telescope Recommendations

 I have made suggestions across a range of budgets so you can begin to narrow down which one(s) might be appropriate for your family and your budget.
-There are certainly more expensive systems, but these would be great starter scopes for your family that could eventually be taken over by your child.
+There are certainly more expensive systems, but those would be great starter scopes for your family that could eventually be taken over by your child.

 Under 10 Years Old

 For those under 10, the below recommended best telescopes for kids are all light enough and compact enough that a 7 to 10-year-old should be able to handle it, physically, on their own, when they are ready.
-All of these suggested scopes might require some adult involvement initially.

 Over 10 Years Old